Plant-Based Mac and Cheese

 Chopped carrots and potatoes in a pot

-While the pumpkin seeds are soaking and the potatoes and carrots are cooking, cook your gluten-free pasta of choice according to package directions.
+While the potatoes and carrots are cooking, cook your gluten-free pasta of choice according to package directions.

-While the pumpkin seeds are soaking and the potatoes, carrots and pasta are cooking, add nutritional yeast, water, lemon juice, salt, ground mustard, garlic powder, onion powder, turmeric to a high-powered blender.
+Add nutritional yeast, almond milk, lemon juice, salt, ground mustard, garlic powder, and onion powder to a high-powered blender.

 Ingredients for vegan cheese sauce in a blender